People's Mojahedin Organization of Iran: Operations Shining sun, Forty Stars, and Mersad

-In 1986, after French Prime Minister Jacques Chirac struck a deal with Tehran for the release of French hostages held prisoners by the Hezbollah in Lebanon, the MEK was forced to leave France and relocated to Iraq.
-Investigative journalist Dominique Lorentz has related the 1986 capture of French hostages to an alleged blackmail of France by Tehran concerning the nuclear program.

-According to James Piazza, Khomeini intended the MEK to be exiled to an obscure location that would weaken their position.
-However, Iraq hastened to court the MEK "prior to its ousting".
-The MEK moved its base to Mehran.
-The Islamic Republic of Iran took an "extensive aerial bombing campaign to push the MEK from their position," and the MEK retaliated with a bombing spree.

-The Islamic Republic launched two military operations against the MEK in 1986-1987 named "Nasr" (one and two).
-This attack on the MEK "failed to eradicate the guerrilla bases along the Iran-Iraq Kurdish borders".
+The MEK's official argument for moving to Iraq was that it would place them geographically close to their enemy, the Islamic Republic government in Iran.
+In 1987 Masoud Rajavi declared the establishment of the "National Liberation Army of Iran" (NLA).
+It served as an infantry force that included different militant groups members of the NCRI, and its sole objective was to "overthrow the Islamic Republic using a military force outside the country."
+Through a broadcast on Baghdad radio, the MEK extended an invitation to all progressive-nationalist Iranian individuals to join the NLA in overthrowing the government of the Islamic Republic.

 On 27 March 1988, the NLA launched its first military offensive against the Islamic Republic's armed forces.
 The NLA captured 600 square-kilometres of Islamic Republic territory and 508 soldiers from the Iranian 77th infantry division in Khuzestan Province.
-The operation was named "Shining Sun" (or "Operation Bright Sun").
-"2,000 Islamic Republic soldiers were killed and $100 million worth of regime weaponry and equipment was captured and displayed for foreign journalists," Massoud Rajavi added.
+The operation was named "Shining Sun" (or "Operation Bright Sun") in which according to Massoud Rajavi, 2000 soldiers of the Islamic Republic were killed and $100 million worth of equipment was captured and exhibited for journalists.

-On the night of Saturday 18 June 1988, Iraq launched the Operation Forty Stars with the help of the MEK.
+Operation Forty Stars was launched on June 18, 1988.
 With 530 aircraft sorties and heavy use of nerve gas, they attacked to the Iranian forces in the area around Mehran, killing or wounding 3,500 and nearly destroying a Revolutionary Guard division.
 The forces captured the city and took positions in the heights near Mehran, coming close to wiping the whole Iranian Pasdaran division and taking most of its equipment.